Antibiotics: Types, Classification, List, Safety

 Antibiotics are specific for the type of bacteria being treated and, in general, cannot be interchanged from one infection to another.
 When antibiotics are used correctly, they are usually safe with few side effects.

 However, as with most drugs, antibiotics can lead to side effects that may range from being a nuisance to serious or life-threatening.
-In infants and the elderly, in patients with kidney or liver disease, in pregnant or breastfeeding women, and in many other patient groups antibiotic doses may need to be adjusted based upon the specific characteristics of the patient, like kidney or liver function, weight or age.
+In infants and the elderly, in patients with kidney or liver disease, in pregnant or breastfeeding women, and in many other patient groups antibiotic doses may need to be adjusted based on the specific characteristics of the patient, like kidney or liver function, weight or age.
 Drug interactions can also be common with antibiotics.
-Health care providers are able to assess each patient individually to determine the correct antibiotic and dose.
+Healthcare providers are able to assess each patient individually to determine the correct antibiotic and dose.

 When NOT To Use Antibiotics

-What does antibiotics do to your body?
+What do antibiotics do to your body?

 Antibiotics help stop infections caused by bacteria.
 They do this by killing the bacteria or by keeping them from copying themselves or reproducing.
 The word antibiotic means “against life.”
 Any drug that kills germs in your body is technically an antibiotic.